Ilari Seppälä: Professional career

 Born in Lapua, Seppälä played in youth teams of local Korikobrat, and started his professional career with Kouvot in Korisliiga in 2009.
 After a stint with Bisons Loimaa, where they also competed in VTB United League, Seppälä returned to Kouvot in 2016 and won the Finnish championship there.
 Next season he joined Kataja and repeated as Finnish champion.
 He also played with Kataja in Basketball Champions League and FIBA Europe Cup.

 In 2019, he joined Aix Maurienne in French LNB Pro B, and averaged nearly 15 points per game in his second year with the team.

 During the 2021–22 season, Seppälä played for Argeș Pitești in Romanian Liga Națională, averaging 10.3 points and 4.8 assists per game.

 In 2022, he returned to France and joined Saint-Chamond in Pro B, where he spent two seasons.

 On 24 October 2024, Seppälä signed for Kecskeméti TE in Hungarian Nemzeti Bajnokság I/A, averaging 17.6 points and 4.7 assists per game.

 National team career

 A former youth international, Seppälä has played for the Finland national team regularly since 2017.
-He was named in the Finland squad for the EuroBasket 2022 and the 2023 FIBA World Cup tournaments.
+He was named in the Finland squad for the EuroBasket 2022, 2023 FIBA World Cup and EuroBasket 2025 tournaments.